hamlet-io/docs/blog/2021-01-13-template-deploys.md

     So here is the template component and in that we have configured the following:

-    - we've set the name of template file which will be in our zip file  as the RootFile
+    - Name of template file - we set this to allow for working with nested templates or a package of cloudformation templates as a zip
     - The Attributes map the Outputs from the template into our hamlet state as attributes
-    - We've set an extension which will be used to provide the parameters
+    - Set an extension which will be used to provide the parameters
+    - Instead of using a registry image we are going to pull the template file from a Url.
+Hamlet also supports providing the templates as images which can be released through environments

 3. Next we add our extension, in the same folder add a new file called `fragment_glue.ftl` and add the following